-- (a) This chapter applies to: - (i) all retail entities; - (ii) in respect of clause 4.2.10(b), all distribution entities; and - (iii) subject to paragraph (b), in relation to retail contracts with all small customers. - (b) Chapter 4, or specified provisions of Chapter 4, will not apply to a retail entity where the retail entity has agreed in writing with a customer, by obtaining that customer's explicit informed consent in a negotiated retail contract, that Chapter 4, or specified provisions of Chapter 4, will not apply in respect of a contract for customer retail services, if: - (i) the customer: - (A) is a business customer; - (B) has one or more relevant premises or a group of premises; - (C) is a small customer in respect of one or more of those premises; and
+- (a) This chapter applies to: - (i) all retail entities; - (ii) in respect of clause 4.2.10(b), all distribution entities; and - (iii) subject to paragraph (b), in relation to retail contracts with all small customers; and - (iv) in respect of clauses 4.12.6 and 4.12.7, negotiated retail contracts with all small customers made before or after the date this Code takes effect. - (b) Chapter 4, or specified provisions of Chapter 4, will not apply to a retail entity where the retail entity has agreed in writing with a customer, by obtaining that customer's explicit informed consent in a negotiated retail contract, that Chapter 4, or specified provisions of Chapter 4, will not apply in respect of a contract for customer retail services, if: - (i) the customer: - (A) is a business customer; - (B) has one or more relevant premises or a group of premises;

-- (ii) the aggregate of the actual or estimated annual energy consumption level for those premises equals or exceeds: - (A) in the case of an electricity only contract, 100MWh of electricity per annum; or - (B) in the case of a dual fuel contract, 100MWh of electricity per annum or 1TJ of gas per annum.
+- (C) is a small customer in respect of one or more of those premises; and - (ii) the aggregate of the actual or estimated annual energy consumption level for those premises equals or exceeds: - (A) in the case of an electricity only contract, 100MWh of electricity per annum; or - (B) in the case of a dual fuel contract, 100MWh of electricity per annum or 1TJ of gas per annum.